Measurement & analytics

 But Private Click Measurement doesn’t give you the rich attribution data you need to create effective Lookalike Audiences, retargeting campaigns, and affiliate marketing schemes.
 So even if brands aren’t forced into using discount codes for attribution purposes, they may need to make significant changes to how they reach and convert customers.

-Other Implications of Link Tracking Protection For Marketers
+Other implications of Link Tracking Protection for marketers

 The introduction of Link Tracking Protection may pose other problems for marketers.
 These include: